elaforge/karya/doc/INSTALL.md

 ## 音, Im, Synth

 These are all names for the incomplete offline synthesizer.
 It requires a bunch of extra dependencies.
+If you did the nix way, then you'll already have them by default.
+In theory you could not have them by turning off `withIm` but in practice I think that may be broken.
+Since they're easy to add with nix I'm not motivated to make every combination work.

+But, here are some old docs in the unlikely event that it ever matters:

 First you need more non-haskell dependencies.
 Get the -dev versions as usual:

 - faust - Faust had major stdlib changes a few years back, and if you use a conservative distro, the bundled one may be too old.
 Install by hand to be